Transmission electron microscopy: Ultrafast and dynamic TEM

 It is possible to reach temporal resolution far beyond that of the readout rate of electron detectors with the use of pulsed electrons.
 Pulses can be produced by either modifying the electron source to enable laser-triggered photoemission or by installation of an ultrafast beam blanker.
 This approach is termed ultrafast transmission electron microscopy when stroboscopic pump-probe illumination is used: an image is formed by the accumulation of many ultrashort electron pulses (typically of hundreds of femtoseconds) with a fixed time delay between the arrival of the electron pulse and the sample excitation.
 On the other hand, the use of single or a short sequence of electron pulses with a sufficient number of electrons to form an image from each pulse is called dynamic transmission electron microscopy.
-Temporal resolution down to hundreds of femtoseconds and spatial resolution comparable to that available with a Schottky field emission source is possible in ultrafast TEM, but the technique can only image reversible processes that can be reproducibly triggered millions of times.
-Dynamic TEM can resolve irreversible processes down to tens of nanoseconds and tens of nanometers.
+Temporal resolution down to hundreds of femtoseconds and spatial resolution comparable to that available with a Schottky field emission source is possible in ultrafast TEM.
+Using the Photon-gating approach, the temporal resolution in ultrafast electron microscope reaches to 30-fs allowing the imaging of ultrafast atomic and electron dynamics of matter.
+However, the technique can only image reversible processes that can be reproducibly triggered millions of times.
+Dynamic TEM can resolve irreversible processes down to tens of nanoseconds and tens of nanometres.